vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 So you can invoke `useBlogCategory()` and `useBlogType()` directly, and the result will be the category or type bind to current route.

-Also, you can pass `key` you want as argument, then you will get infomation bind to that key.
+Also, you can pass `key` you want as argument, then you will get information bind to that key.

 For return types, please see [Composition API Return Types](./config.md#composition-api).